Charles Lemert: Career

-Lemert is John C. Andrus Emeritus Professor of Sociology at Wesleyan University, where he taught from 1982-2010.
+Lemert is John C. Andrus Emeritus Professor of Sociology at Wesleyan University, where he taught from 1982 to 2010.
 Currently, he is Senior Fellow of the Center for Comparative Research at Yale University and he teaches at the Boston Graduate School of Psychoanalysis.

 In 2014, he was appointed the inaugural Vice Chancellor's Professorial Fellow at the University of South Australia, where he contributes to the Hawke Research Institute.
 He has delivered numerous public lectures and masterclasses at the Hawke Research Institute, University of South Australia's flagship research institute in the social sciences, humanities and creative arts.
 Some of his lectures have appeared on programs broadcast by the Australian Broadcasting Corporation (ABC).

-Previously, he was Professor of Sociology at Southern Illinois University at Carbondale from 1977-1981.
+Previously, he was Professor of Sociology at Southern Illinois University at Carbondale from 1977 to 1981.
 He has also held several visiting scholarships at various institutions, including Centre de Sociologie Européenne: Education et Culture, Maison des Sciences de l'Homme, Centre d'Etudes Sociologiques, Trinity College (Connecticut), Columbia University, and MIT.
 He is a member of the Connecticut Academy of Arts and Sciences.

-He is currently Pastoral Associate for the Homeless, Trinity Church on the Green, an Associate in Community Relations and Board Member, at Neighborhood Housing Services of New Haven, a Vice-Chancellor's Professorial Fellow at The Hawke Institute, University of South Australia, Adelaide, and Senior Research Scholar, Sociology, Yale University.
+He is currently Pastoral Associate for the Homeless, Trinity Church on the Green, an Associate in Community Relations and board member, at Neighborhood Housing Services of New Haven, a Vice-Chancellor's Professorial Fellow at The Hawke Institute, University of South Australia, Adelaide, and Senior Research Scholar, Sociology, Yale University.